atlp-rwanda/e-commerce-ninjas-bn/README.md

 - Integrate CircleCI, CodeClimate, Test coverage and HoundCI
 - Link PivotalTracker with Github
 - Setup unit testing
+- Setup database with PostgreSQL and Sequelize ORM
+- Deploy backend to render
+- Login user

 ## TABLE OF API ENDPOINTS SPECIFICATION AND DESCRIPTION